ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 * Some consider it acceptable (if unfortunate) that `a . b` and `a.b` have different meanings in this proposal, but believe that assigning three distinct meanings to `a . b`, `a .b`, and `a.b` is just too confusing.
 * Looking at that existing implementation of GHC, supporting `(.b)` is less changes that supporting `.b` alone.
 While the implementation complexity is not a reason for picking one over the other, the existing grammar of the compiler can give hints about what logically follows.

+### 7.8 What should naked selectors mean?

+While the meaning of `a.b` is obvious (record field projection), and of `a . b` (function composition), the meaning of `a .b` remains under debate.
+There are three choices:

+1. A naked selector is illegal.
+That choice is conservative; we can decide later.
+However `(.x)` would have to be allowed as a new syntactic production, meaning `\r -> r.x`.
+2. A naked selector is not a selector at all, and thus remains a slight-unusual function composition, as it does now.
+3. `.x` means `\r -> r.x`, thus resolving the selector function debate above.
+4. A naked selector is a postfix operator, binding less tightly than function application.
+So `(.x)` naturally means the section `\r -> r.x`, and `r .x` means `(.x) r`.
+This approach would allow a chain of applications to be expressed cleanly.

+Of these, 1, 2 and 3 are all local operations.
+In contrast, option 4 gives the authors difficulty producing parse trees in their head, and thus increases the total cost of learning the extension more than is considered desirable.

 ## 8. Unresolved issues

 In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed [in this proposal](#77-which-syntax-should-be-chosen-for-selector-functions)) to require brackets, namely `(.field)`.
 While resolved, we consider it worth the committee's deliberation as to which is preferable.
 Neither author is opposed to either outcome.
+Assuming `.field` is _not_ chosen as the selector function, then the meaning of that construct needs to be nailed down from the 4 options in Section 7.8.

 ## 9. Implementation Plan